 Chateau Charmail Vineyards, Terroir, Grapes, Winemaking

-The vineyards are situated not that from Chateau Sociando Mallet in the northern part of the Left Bank.
+The vineyards are situated not from Chateau Sociando Mallet in the northern part of the Left Bank, giving the vineyard a naturally cooler terroir.
 The vineyards of Chateau Charmail are planted to a vine density that ranges between 6,666 to 8,700 vines per hectare.
-Newer plantings are done at the high level of vine densities.
+Newer plantings are done at the higher level of vine densities.

 In 2010, 6 hectares of vines were replanted with Cabernet Sauvignon and Petit Verdot, which brought the average age of their vines down for a while.
-The vineyard, which is in one, single, large parcel of vines has a terroir of clay and gravelly soils.
+The vineyard, which is in one, large parcel of vines has a terroir of clay and gravelly soils, located close to the Gironde estuary, which helps with the vineyards micro climate.

-In fact, it is the large portion of clay in their soil, that makes their vineyard perfect for the Merlot vines.
-The Merlot helps impart a richness to the character of the wine.
+It is important to keep in mind that here, along with their location next to the river, it’s the large portion of clay in their soil that makes their vineyard perfect for the Merlot vines, while maintaining much needed moisture for their Cabernet Sauvignon.
+The Merlot helps impart richness to the character of the wine, rounding out the Cabernet.
 On average, the vines are close to 30 years of age.

 There is a second wine, Les Tours de Charmail.
 Chateau Charmail produces close to 10,000 cases of Bordeaux wine per year.
 Value hunters take note, this is one of the better Bordeaux value wines from the Medoc.